ages2001/ParkingSystem/README.md

 After entering the information, the program will display some statistical information on the screen.
 <br>
 <br>
-**NOTE:** To run the program, you just need to download the zip file from Releases and run the exe file inside.
+**NOTE:** To run the program, you just need to download the zip file from Releases and run the exe file in Console.